untitaker/awesome-mastodon/README.md

 * [Quintessence](https://quintsns.pianeta.uno/) - web page that generates the latest links that have been shared the most among the people you follow
 * [Blogofy](https://www.blogofy.com/) -  Search for hashtags across indexed instances, or discover currently trending hashtags across indexed instances
 * [Tootfinder](https://tootfinder.ch/) ([Mastodon](https://tooting.ch/@buercher)) - Proof of concept of an opt-in, full-text, global Mastodon search
+* [FeedSeer](https://news.feedseer.com/welcome) - shows you the most popular links that have appeared on your Mastodon feed over the past day

 ### Toot management